GovTechSG/apex-cloud-troubleshooting/docs/monitoring/viewing-trace-logs.md

 1. Copy the `correlationId` value of the problematic API request.

-### STEP 2: Generate a stack trace list that are related to the correlation ID.
+### Step 2: Generate the list of stack traces related to the correlation ID

 1. Open the data view dropdown, and select the **apigw-traffic-trace** data view.

 1. On the KQL search field, enter a query for the `correlationId` field.

-    For example, `correlationId : ac25ff63feabb71075ce47f5`
+    For example, `correlationId :ac25ff63feabb71075ce47f5`

 1. Submit the query.
-(Press enter?)
 A list of documents that match the query are displayed in the document table.

-### STEP 3: Browse the stack trace list and review the logs
+### Step 3: Review the strack trace logs

 1. From the list of **Available fields**, add the following fields as columns in the document table to simplify the view:
     - `timestamp`
     - `correlationId`
     - `message`

-1. Browse through the **message** column to review the sequence of method calls to diagnose any issues.
+1. Browse through the list and review the logs in the **message** column to see the sequence of method calls and diagnose any issues.

+### Next steps

+To further narrow down the stack trace logs list, you can filter the messages by the specific errors.
+Proceed to <link>.

 <!--